 Cuisinart’s Chef’s Classic cookware sets are made of heavy-duty, premium stainless steel.
-Safe for temperatures up to 500°F, the pieces in this set can be used on the stovetop (gas, electric, glass ceramic and halogen), in oven, or under broiler, and is freezer safe.
+Safe for temperatures up to 500°F, the pieces in this set can be used on the stovetop (gas, electric, glass ceramic and halogen), in the oven, or under a broiler, and is freezer safe.

-The 11-piece set includes 1, 2, and 3 quart saucepans with covers, a 3 quart saute with helper handle and cover, an 8 quart stockpot with cover, an 8 inch non-stick skillet, a 10 inch skillet with cover, and an 18 cm steamer insert.
+The 11-piece set includes 1, 2, and 3-quart saucepans with covers, a 3 quart saute with helper handle and cover, an 8-quart stockpot with cover, an 8-inch non-stick skillet, a 10-inch skillet with cover, and an 18 cm steamer insert.

 Unlike Cuisinart’s Multiclad Pro line, which features 3-ply construction, the body of the Chef’s Classic pots and pans are entirely stainless.
 The aluminum core is encapsulated deep inside the base of the cookware, far away from your food.